Telnet-23/100DaysDevOps/README.md

-# 100 Days of DevOps by KodeKloud
+## 100 Days of DevOps by KodeKloud

-I've been trying to learn alot more about DevOps and the key assocaited tools (Linux, Git, Docker, Terraform etc) and stumbled upon this course.
+Lately, I've been deepening my understanding of DevOps and the essential tools that underpin it, including Linux, Git, Docker, Terraform, and Kubernetes.
+As part of this journey, I recently discovered a promising course.

-I know I have a bit of a weakness in bash scripting so I have decided today (51 days in) to go back and try to build bash scripts for every days challange.

-I believe this will be a great way to improve my bash scripting and refresh all the topics covered so far.
+To strengthen my Bash scripting abilities and build a repository of practical scripts, I’ve decided—51 days into the course—to revisit and tackle as many of the previous tasks as possible by developing scripts, Dockerfiles, and related artifacts.
+This approach should reinforce my Bash skills and consolidate everything I've learned so far.

-Note, the Linux distro I use is Fedora and all the scripts are written with RHEL based systemes in mind.
+For context, I use Fedora as my primary Linux distribution, and all scripts are tailored with RHEL-based systems in mind.